 Costumes are made available from our vast costuming inventory, and also from items participants bring with them either to lend or donate permanently.

-What do you do?: A daily schedule looks something like this – Wake up; morning prayer; breakfast; rehearsal; break; rehearsal; lunch; rehearsal; group recreation/community; rehearsal; rehearsal; dinner; rehearsal; small group meeting with your youth minister; evening prayer; bedtime; lights out!
+What do you do?: A daily schedule looks something like this – Wake up; breakfast; travel; morning prayer; rehearsal; break; rehearsal; lunch; rehearsal; group recreation/community; rehearsal; rehearsal; dinner; rehearsal; travel; small group meeting with your youth minister; evening prayer; bedtime; lights out!
 Throughout the week, we also make time for a Reconciliation service and a Party Night.
 Each small group also plans prayer; we have Eucharistic celebrations on the Sundays book-ending the program; there are also costume-fittings, breaks to chat with friends or youth ministers, call home, rest and meditate.
 There are tech- and dress-rehearsals, a barbecue, and a post-performance cast party.
 It’s a busy week, but any YSPer will tell you it’s very rewarding!
+Parents and family are invited to drop off, ending Mass and departure, and to volunteer for a meal service during the week if they choose.